 Regular Expressions are a powerful syntax for finding string patterns within a file.
-Many different flavors of regular expressions exist and 010 Editor uses a syntax similar to Ruby/Perl.
+Many different flavors of regular expressions exist and 010 Editor uses a syntax similar to Ruby/Perl as implemented by the Oniguruma regular expression library.
 To search for a regular expression, click the Options button in the Find Bar and enable the Search with Regular Expressions toggle (see the image below).
 Regular expressions can be used when performing a Find, Replace, Find In Files, or Replace In Files operation.
 Note that the letter 'R' will appear beside the word Options when regular expressions are enabled.
 The full syntax of regular expressions are beyond the scope of this document but the following contains an introduction to the major features of regular expressions.
 Warning: Some regular expressions can be very complex and using certain regular expressions containing lots of repetition operators can cause searches to be performed very slowly.